SamirIngley/Desktop-Profiles/README.md

 # :floppy_disk: Install:

-You will need to install Go lang
+First, you will need to install Go lang. (don't worry it's not hard and won't take long)

-### 1. Install Go and configure your GOPATH
+### Install Go and configure your GOPATH
 * [Quick instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5)
 * [Detailed instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go)

+Next, try the shell script steps listed below.
 If the shell script method does not work, the "Manual Setup" instructions are also provided below.

 ## Shell Script: